 Coins also play a part in wedding day festivities in a number of European countries.
-Similar to the British tradition, in Sweden the bride’s mother gives her daughter a gold coin to put in her right shoe.
+Similar to the British tradition, in Sweden the bride’s mother gives her daughter a gold coin to put in her right shoe before the wedding.
 The bride’s father then gives her a silver coin to put in her left shoe.
 The coins symbolise their wish that the bride will never go without money.

-Meanwhile, Lithuania has their own unusual custom whereby the wedding guests bring silver dollars, half dollars and quarters with them and throw them onto the dance floor.
-One of the coins is marked with the bride and groom’s initials.
-At the end of the first dance, the wedding guests pick up all the coins for the newlyweds and put them in a clear vase.
+Meanwhile, Lithuania has their own unusual custom whereby the wedding guests bring silver dollars, half dollars and quarters and throw them onto the dance floor.
+One of the coins is marked with the bride and groom’s initials and, at the end of the first dance, the wedding guests pick up all the coins for the newlyweds and put them in a clear vase.
 Whoever picks up the initialled coin gets to have the next dance with either the bride or the groom.

-In Spain and Latin America, the groom gives a coin to his bride after the rings have been blessed.
+In Spain, the groom gives a coin to his bride after the rings have been blessed.
 The coin symbolises his willingness to share all that he has or will have in the future.
-The bride keeps the coin as a family keepsake.
+The bride will then keep the coin as a family keepsake.
 If the couple go on to have children, the bride will give the coin to her eldest son to give to his own bride.
 This tradition is also common in Latin America.

 In Poland, coins are implemented into the proceedings in a novel way, with coins taking the place of celebratory confetti.
 As the bride and groom leave the ceremony, the wedding guests throw coins over the married couple.
 The pair then gather these coins together as a symbol of their new-found unity in marriage.

 If you’d like to give a long-lasting gift to a newly married couple, a coin symbolises good fortune and unity making it a wonderful gift for the happy couple.

 A coin that is year-dated with the same year of the wedding is a memento that newlyweds will be able to cherish forever, and perhaps even pass on to the next generation.